Earth Notes: On the Siemens KG34NA10GB Upright Fridge/Freezer: Review

 We didn't like anything that we saw to start with, and initially hoped that we might find something in the £350 range.
 We checked out John Lewis and Waitrose, Boots, Currys/Dixons, Argos, various on-line price-comparison sites (though I loathe them), etc, etc, over the course of a few weeks.

-Very few sites allowed us to sort or filter by energy consumption nor in particular by Energy Savings Trust approval, and none by capacity, which is daft, and would have saved much time and effort.
-Descriptions and ratings were largely consistent and clear, though Argos claimes one of their appliances would use 0.88kWh/year, which would be miraculous!
+Very few sites allowed us to sort or filter by energy consumption nor in particular by Energy Savings Trust approval.
+None filtered by capacity, which is daft, and would have saved much time and effort.
+Descriptions and ratings were largely consistent and clear, though Argos claims one of their appliances would use 0.88kWh/year, which would be miraculous!
 Retailers: please allow sensible sorting and filtering!

 The Siemens gross fridge and freezer capacities are 186l and 109l respectively (186l and 88l net), and a nominal 0.75kWh/day power consumption.

-One thing that the extra freezer space will be used for is about-to-expire supermarket baragins that loss-lead rather than land-fill, and bulkier items such as bread.
+One thing that the extra freezer space will be used for is about-to-expire supermarket bargains that loss-lead rather than land-fill, and bulkier items such as bread.